noahhusby/LINC/README.md

 ## License

-This project is licensed under the `MIT License`.
+This project is licensed under the `CERN OHL-P-v2 License`.